Bassajjasubikamir/kamir/README.md

 # 💫 About Me:
-I'm currently working on developing beautiful user interfaces<br>I'm looking to collaborate on intriguing webpages using html and css<br>I'm looking for help with backend languages such as Python<br>I'm currently learning javascript<br>Ask me about html and css<br>Fun fact am lazy but smart<br>
+Hi there,<br>     Kamir is my name, a student with a background in frontend <br>development.
+Have always had passion in finding solutions<br>to the world's complex puzzles and through software engineering <br>it seems am finding my way.  <br><br>Apparently;<br>I'm currently working on developing beautiful user interfaces<br>I'm looking to collaborate on intriguing webpages using html and css<br>I'm looking for help with backend languages like Python<br>I'm currently learning javascript<br>Ask me about html and css<br>Fun fact am lazy but smart<br>

 ## 🌐 Socials: